kshrana/signalboy-arduino/README.md

 |     State     |     Action    |  Description  |
 | ------------- | ------------- | ------------- |
 |   Connected   | Reject conn.  | Discards the connection with the currently connected Bluetooth client (or _Central_ in BLE-terms), i.e. the Meta Quest headset.
 Note: Further connection attempts of that client are subsequently dropped for the next 30 secs. |

+## License
+The software in this project is licensed under the [MIT License](./LICENSE).

+The documentation (i.e. diagrams or schematics) of the hardware in this project is licensed under the [GNU General Public License v2.0](./Documentation/Hardware/COPYING).